7 Reasons Why You Should Buy a Handheld Thermal Monocular

 BUT WHICH THERMAL MONOCULAR?

 Wondering which device you should use is a common question.
 After all, these devices are not cheap and as such, these decisions aren’t made lightly.
-Since the purpose of this blog is to provide insight into ways one can use a thermal monocular, I’m not going to compare all the options out there, but I will tell you I’m a fan of the Pulsar Helion XP50 and it’s what we use on all our hunts.
+Since the purpose of this blog is to provide insight into ways one can use a thermal monocular, I’m not going to compare all the options out there, but I will tell you I’m a fan of the Pulsar Helion series and they’re what we use on all our hunts.

 What other reasons can you think of to use a thermal monocular for?
 Leave your ideas in the comment section.

 Clint Patterson is an outdoor enthusiast and technologist in the Charlotte, NC area.
 Primarily hunting in the Carolinas, Clint grew up hunting deer and turkeys in the sandhills of South Carolina.
 A few years ago, a rise in coyotes and hogs occurred in his region and he took up night hunting with a few of his friends.
 Clint loves this new type of night-hunting via thermal technologies and enjoys helping landowners and farmers.